Algarve Travel Report 2026: Sights, Drone & Kitesurfing

 What hiking trails are available in the Algarve?

-The Rota Vicentina It is considered one of the most beautiful coastal hiking trails in Europe — the Fisherman's Trail follows the Atlantic coast for 226 km, with magnificent cliffs and secluded beaches.
-The sections around [location missing] are recommended for day hikers.
-Odeceixe or Amado Beach.
-Shorter highlights: the path from Praia do Camilo to Ponta da Piedade in Lagos (approx. 3 km, easy, drone photos guaranteed) and the cliffs around Carvoeiro.
+The Rota Vicentina is one of the most beautiful coastal hiking trails in Europe—the Fisherman's Trail follows the Atlantic coast for 226 km, with magnificent cliffs and secluded beaches.
+For day hikers, the sections around Odeceixe or Amado Beach are recommended.
+Shorter highlights include the trail from Praia do Camilo to Ponta da Piedade in Lagos (approx. 3 km, easy, drone photos guaranteed) and the cliffs around Carvoeiro.

 When is the best time to travel to the Algarve?

-May to October For beach holidays and kitesurfing — the water temperature rises to 22–24 °C, with up to 12 hours of sunshine per day.
-March to May and September to November They are ideal for hiking, photography, and drone flights with fewer tourist crowds.
-July/August is peak season — beaches are crowded, prices are high, and temperatures reach 38°C. Insider tip: June — Perfect kite weather, not yet overcrowded, golden light in the morning.
+May to October is ideal for beach holidays and kitesurfing — the water temperature rises to 22–24 °C, with up to 12 hours of sunshine per day.
+March to May and September to November are perfect for hiking, photography, and drone flights with fewer tourists.
+July/August is peak season — beaches are crowded, prices are high, and temperatures reach 38 °C. Insider tip: June — perfect kitesurfing weather, not yet overcrowded, and golden light in the morning.

 What are the most beautiful beaches in the Algarve?

-Top 5: Praia da Marinha (golden cliffs, crystal-clear water — one of the most beautiful beaches in Europe), Praia de Benagil (Starting point for cave kayaking), Praia do Camilo in Lagos (spectacular cliffs, wooden staircase), Meia Praia (long sandy beach, ideal for kitesurfing), Praia da Bordeira (Wild, secluded, a surfer's paradise).
+Top 5: Praia da Marinha (golden cliffs, crystal-clear water — one of the most beautiful beaches in Europe), Praia de Benagil (starting point for cave kayaking), Praia do Camilo in Lagos (spectacular cliffs, wooden steps), Meia Praia (long sandy beach, ideal for kitesurfing), Praia da Bordeira (wild, secluded, a surfer's paradise).
 For quiet coves: beaches around Carvoeiro and Tavira in the Ria Formosa.

 Is it allowed to fly drones in the Algarve?

-Yes — with the right preparations.
-You need the EU drone license A1/A3 (free online test, ~1 hour) and a Registration with the AAN (Portuguese Civil Aviation Authority, ~€10).
-Prohibited: National parks, over crowds, busy beaches.
+Yes — with the right preparation.
+You need the EU drone license A1/A3 (free online test, ~1 hour) and registration with the AAN (Portuguese Civil Aviation Authority, ~€10).
+Prohibited: national parks, over crowds, busy beaches.
 My tip: Fly early in the morning before 9 a.m. — empty beaches, soft light, no restrictions.
-All details in my Drone Travel Guide for International Use.
+All the details are in my drone flying guide for abroad.
+Drone Travel Guide for International Use.

 Do I need a car in the Algarve?